seannyD/DnD_Cymraeg/DND_SRD_CYM/Cymeriadaeth/Aliniant.md

 # Aliniant (Alignment)

+Mae gan greadur nodweddiadol yn y byd gêm aliniad, sy'n disgrifio'n fras ei agweddau moesol a phersonol.
+Mae aliniad yn gyfuniad o ddau ffactor: mae un yn nodi moesoldeb (da, drwg, neu niwtral), a'r llall yn disgrifio agweddau tuag at gymdeithas a threfn (cyfreithlon, anhrefnus, neu niwtral).
+Felly, mae naw aliniad gwahanol yn diffinio'r cyfuniadau posibl.

+Mae'r crynodebau byr hyn o'r naw aliniad yn disgrifio ymddygiad nodweddiadol creadur â'r aliniad hwnnw.
+Gallai unigolion amrywio'n sylweddol o'r ymddygiad nodweddiadol hwnnw, ac ychydig o bobl sy'n berffaith ac yn gyson ffyddlon i egwyddorion eu haliniad.

-A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
+>  A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.
+>

-These brief summaries of the nine alignments describe the typical behavior of a creature with that alignment.
+>  These brief summaries of the nine alignments describe the typical behavior of a creature with that alignment.
 Individuals might vary significantly from that typical behavior, and few people are perfectly and consistently faithful to the precepts of their alignment.

 **Lawful good** (LG) creatures can be counted on to do the right thing as expected by society.
 Gold dragons, paladins, and most dwarves are lawful good.